-- assumed a royalty rate of 18.75% for leases in less than 200 meters when it "modeled the range of anticipated oil and natural gas production volumes and associate levels of exploration, development, and decommissioning activity" in the three EISs.
-Interior asserted without further explanation that at some time after issuance of the EIS, BOEM had "reanalyzed" the expected activity from Lease Sale 251 under the reduced royalty rate and concluded the activity under the lower royalty rate was within "the margin of error" of its original analyses in the three EISs. - 144.
-BOEM's failure to incorporate the lower royalty rate into its forecast in the Lease Sale EIS of OCS oil and gas activity and the associated levels of impact-producing factors expected to occur caused it to significantly underestimate the degrees of exploration, development, production, and other impact-producing factors likely to occur from leases in less than 200 meters of water.
-The underestimate of OCS oil and gas activity and levels of impact-producing factors expected to occur prevented BOEM from accurately assessing in the Lease Sale EIS the environmental effects likely to result from the proposed lease sale, and led BOEM to significantly underestimate and misstate in the Lease Sale EIS the environmental effects from activities under leases sold in less than 200 meters of water. - C. BOEM's Arbitrary and Inconsistent Assumptions that Cancelling Offshore Lease Sales 250 and 251 Would Have the Same Environmental Effects as Holding the Sales - 145.
-BOEM purported to assess the environmental effects of not holding a proposed lease sale in the Gulf (i.e., a "no action alternative") in the Gulf Program EIS and Lease Sale EIS.
-BOEM paradoxically concluded that not holding the lease sale would result in essentially the same environmental effects as holding the lease sale. - 146.
-BOEM did not rationally explain why the no action alternative would result in the same increase in environmental impacts as holding the lease sale.
+134. In its Records of Decision for Lease Sales 252, 253, and 254, Interior acknowledged that BOEM assumed a royalty rate of 18.75% for leases in less than 200 meters when it "modeled the range of anticipated oil and natural gas production volumes and associate levels of exploration, development, and decommissioning activity" in the three EISs.
+Interior asserted-without further explanation or evidence-that at some time after issuance of the EIS,

+BOEM had "reanalyzed" the expected activity from Lease Sales 252, 253, and 254 under the reduced royalty rate and concluded the activity under the lower royalty rate was within the range of its original analyses in the three EISs.

+135. BOEM's failure to incorporate the lower royalty rate into its forecast in the Lease Sale EIS of oil and gas activity and the associated levels of impact-producing factors expected to occur caused it to significantly underestimate the degrees of exploration, development, production, and other impact-producing factors likely to occur from leases in less than 200 meters of water.
+The underestimate of oil and gas activity and levels of impact-producing factors expected to occur prevented BOEM from accurately assessing in the Lease Sale EIS the environmental effects likely to result from a proposed lease sale, and led BOEM to significantly underestimate and misstate in the Lease Sale EIS the environmental effects from activities under leases sold in less than 200 meters of water.

+C. BOEM's Arbitrary and Inconsistent Assumptions that Cancelling Lease Sales 252, 253, and 254 Would Have the Same Environmental Effects as Holding the Sales

+136. BOEM purported to assess the environmental effects of not holding a proposed lease sale in the Gulf (i.e., a "no action alternative") in the Gulf Program EIS and Lease Sale EIS.
+BOEM paradoxically concluded that not holding the lease sales would result in essentially the same environmental effects as holding the lease sales.

+137. BOEM did not rationally explain why the no action alternative would result in the same increase in environmental impacts as holding the lease sales.